thescalaguy/detectpii/README.md

 ![Components of the library](./img/detectpii.png)

 The library consists of three main components -- the `PiiDetectionPipeline`, the `Scanner`s, and `Catalog`s.
 Their relationship is shown in the diagram above.
-A pipeline consists of a catalog and scanners which scan the tables and columns.
+A pipeline consists of a catalog, which describes the table and columns, and scanners, which scan the tables and columns.
-The two scanners that the library ships with scan the column name and column values.
+The two scanners that the library ships with scan the column name and column values using regular expressions.
 These are built on top of piicatcher and CommonRegex.
 It is possible to add more scanners by extending the `Scanner` class.
+Similarly, it is possible to add more catalogs for newer databases.

 ## Supported databases / warehouses